WohlSoft/Moondust-Devkit-Help/EditLevel/Items.md

 * **Projectile** - NPC will be sharply shooted from the generator.

 In SMBX Editor generators haven't markers.
-In PGE Editor each generator have his marker as generator direction arrow:
+In Moondust Editor each generator have their own marker as generator direction arrow:

 _Generator types_